Configuring Endpoint Templates

 The no version of this command, no reject-low-priority-msg, configures the client created queues to not perform reject low‑priority message limit checking on published messages (default configuration).

-For further information on this topic, refer to Enabling Rejection of Low-Priority Messages.
+For more information, see Enabling Rejection of Low-Priority Messages.

 Setting Reject Low‑Priority Message Limits